kalpavriksha-edu/kalpavriksha-academy/README.md

 # Kalpavriksha

-## Kalpavriksha backend server
+## Kalpavriksha frontend server

-This is repository for kalpavriksha backend server.
+This is repository for kalpavriksha frontend server.